-In connection with this offering, we expect to grant Mr. Pergola options to purchase 933.3555 shares of common stock (225,872 shares of common stock pursuant to the Top-Up Grants following the completion of the
+In connection with this offering, we expect to grant Mr. Pergola options to purchase 933.3555 shares of common stock (225,872 shares of common stock pursuant to the Top-Up Grants) of the Company and

-Corporate Conversion) of the Company and Ms. Utzschneider options to purchase 2,335.1660 shares of common stock of the Company (565,110 shares of common stock pursuant to the Top-Up Grants following the completion of the Corporate Conversion).
+Ms. Utzschneider options to purchase 2,335.1660 shares of common stock of the Company (565,110 shares of common stock pursuant to the Top-Up Grants).
 One third of these options will be subject to performance-based vesting requirements.
 The remaining two thirds of these options will vest 25% after the first year, and in equal installments quarterly thereafter over the next three years, subject to the recipient's continued employment.
-We also expect to grant certain employees and other service providers restricted stock units under the 2021 Plan with respect to an aggregate of up to approximately 2,186,679 shares of the Company's common stock comprised of 1,093,750 shares pursuant to the IPO Grants and 1,092,930 shares pursuant to the Top-Up Grants (exclusive of 790,982 shares pursuant to the Top-Up Grants to Mr. Pergola and Ms. Utzschneider described above, or an aggregate of 1,883,912 shares pursuant to the Top-Up Grants, inclusive of such shares).
+We also expect to grant certain employees and other service providers restricted stock units under the 2021 Plan with respect to an aggregate of up to approximately 2,065,152 shares of the Company's common stock comprised of 972,222 shares pursuant to the IPO Grants and 1,092,930 shares pursuant to the Top-Up Grants (exclusive of 790,982 shares pursuant to the Top-Up Grants to Mr. Pergola and Ms. Utzschneider described above, or an aggregate of 1,883,912 shares pursuant to the Top-Up Grants, inclusive of such shares).